amathislab/dlc2action_annotation/readme_media/userguide.md

 ## User guide

-To start using the annotator you just need to go to the `classic_annotation` directory and run these commands in your terminal.
+To start using the annotator you just need to go to the `dlc2action_annotation` directory and run these commands in your terminal.
 ```bash
 conda activate AnnotationGUI